skkap/onscripter-helper/README.md

 # Usage

-Just run jpgame.exe with a path to 'nscript.dat' as an argument.
+Just run 'onscripter-helper.exe' with a path to 'nscript.dat' as an argument.

  ```